 Contributions are recognized when the donor makes a promise to give to the Foundation that is, in substance, unconditional.
 Unconditional promises to give that are expected to be collected within one year are recorded as contributions receivable at their net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows.
 The discount on those amounts is computed using interest rates applicable to the year in which the promise is received.
-Amortization of the discount is recognized on the interest method over the term of the gift and included in contribution revenue.
-Conditional promises to give are not included as revenue until such a time as the conditions are substantially met.
-The Foundation considers the contribution receivable to be fully collectible at June 30, 2015.
+Amortization of the discount is recognized on the interest method over the term of the gift and included in contributions are substantially met.
+The Foundation considers the contribution receivable to be fully collectible at June 30, 2016.
 As a result, no allowance for uncollectible contributions has been recorded.
 The contributions are expected to be received within one year.